11 Building locally running LLM-based applications using GPT4All

 - Holding a conversation with a model from GPT4All

 A more effective approach is to execute the models locally on your computer.
-This allows you to have control over the destination of your private data and enables fine-tuning of the models to suit your specific data requirements.
-However, running a LLM often demands GPUs, constituting a significant investment.
-Fortunately, there's a remedy – GPT4All.
-GPT4All provides quantized models, reduced to just a few gigabytes, which can operate on standard consumer-grade CPUs without requiring an internet connection.
-Introduction to GPT4All
+This gives you control of the destination of your private data and enables you to fine-tune the models to suit your specific data requirements.
+But running an LLM often requires graphics processing units (GPUs), constituting a significant investment.